RSS-researcher/RSS/README.md

-# Evaluating the Potential of Large Language Models as Respondents in Sociological Surveys: A Case of Demographic-based Random Sampling.
+# Random Silicon Sampling: Simulating Human Sub-Population Opinion Using a Large Language Model Based on Group-Level Demographic Information.
-This repository contains the code for the paper "Evaluating the Potential of Large Language Models as Respondents in Sociological Surveys: A Case of Demographic-based Random Sampling."
+This repository contains the code for the paper "Random Silicon Sampling: Simulating Human Sub-Population Opinion Using a Large Language Model Based on Group-Level Demographic Information."
 All code has been anonymized for confidentiality.

 ### Data
 Within the data folder, you'll find the ANES data from the years 2012, 2016, and 2020.
 Additionally, the questionnaire file `ANES_2020_multiple_questions_selected.xlsx`, used for our multiple question experiment, is also included.
 Each dataset can be downloaded from [American National Election Studies (ANES)](https://electionstudies.org/data-center/).